NourhanAymanElstohy/Simple-registeration-form/README.md

 Edit DATABASE Credential

 ```
-go to file conf.php and add your database credentials
+go to file conf.php and add your database credentials in development mode
 ```

 Run The application, On Browser